duartejbrito/rancher-catalog/README.md

-# rancher-catalog
-Personal Rancher Catalog
+# Duarte Brito Rancher Catalog

-Under construction
+This catalog provides templates created by me, and they are not maintained or supported by Rancher Labs.